Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   https://jacajack.github.io/liblightmodbus/
 ```

-To programme the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.
+To program the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.

-This mode indicats that the MCU is ready to be programed and the flash memory is empty.
+This mode indicats that the micro controller is ready to be programed.

 To check that you are in USB mass storage Device Mode, you can open a terminal and run the following command :